-This week, we’ve connected with a Career Switcher here and here.
+This week, we’ve connected with a Career Switcher here and here while I was on my dreamy beach vacation.
 My biggest take-away from our conversation was a big update for that the old adage of “Do what you want and the money will follow.”
 Maybe it should read, “Take big risks, learn your new craft well, work you behind off, make and learn from mistakes, and then the money will follow.”
 I hope you’ve been as inspired as I have by learning about a more service-oriented business model as well.
 Now, on to this week’s next connection.

-All four of our kids have always loved the beach; a week or two by the ocean is a dream vacation for all six of us Worrell types.
+All four of our kids have always loved a good beach vacation; a week or two by the ocean is a dream trip for all six of us Worrell types.
 The little Worrells have both been beach babies since they were about four months old.
 Spending time near the ocean always mellows the kids out and creates some close family ties.
 However, the first couple of days in the sand tend to be uncomfortable for all parties until some sort of groove establishes itself.
 If you’ve ever taken kids to the beach and had a roaring case of hemorrhoids (hopefully not at the same time), some similarities may quickly come into focus.
 If you don’t have experience with either or both, buckle up.

-- Finally, Relief!
-By day three of Vitamin Sea treatment, my kids have the whole beach thing firmly in hand.
+By day three of Vitamin Sea treatment, my kids have the whole beach vacation thing firmly in hand.
 They stop swinging sand around like a couple of Labrador puppies trying to dig out of a fence.
 The sunburn and chafed places on them look a little less angry, and they carry their own umbrella.
-While keeping an eye on our active little boogers shortens our beach naps considerably, we can all at least sit comfortably and relax on our dream vacation.
+While keeping an eye on our active little boogers shortens our beach naps considerably, we can all at least sit comfortably and relax on our dreamy beach vacation.
 As far as the sand?
 Come on down, we still have plenty to share!

 This post has been linked to Mama Kat’s Writing Workshop!
 Check out the site for some terrific writing!